Miguel Cabrera Player Props: Tigers vs. Rangers

 Miguel Cabrera At The Plate

+- He has hit a home run in one of 43 games, and in 0.6% of his plate appearances.

-- Cabrera has driven in a run in eight games this year (19.0%), including two games with multiple runs batted in.
+- In eight games this year (18.6%), Cabrera has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in nine of 42 games so far this season.
+- He has scored a run in 10 of 43 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.